f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 There is no sound either.
 You coud imagine using any of the plugins supporting audio to create a mixed signal.
 This is not working well however for various reasons.
 It is better to use two physical transmitters and two physical receivers.

 In practice 4 MS/s with about 300 points per line is the lowest sample rate that produces a standard image quality.
 Lower sample rates and line definition produce low quality images that may still be acceptable for experiments.
+The plugin offers to go as low as 32 lines and 8 FPS for NBTV experiments.
+NBTV stands for Narrow Band TeleVision see: [Wikipedia article](https://en.wikipedia.org/wiki/Narrow-bandwidth_television) and [NBTV.org](http://www.nbtv.org/)

 <h1>Interface</h1>